CALHCI/RealSense/readme.md

     * Somewhat quick to process
     * Not a strict environment at all

 I chose to use AprilTags as, at the cost of minimal computing power and processing time, they can provide the most accurate estimation for where each ring is while maximizing the amount of external variables that can be ignored.
+Additionally, I chose to use the "36h11" family opposed to the "16h5" family since, as indicated through testing, the small hamming distance of "16h5" led to the program detecting the background as AprilTags.
+Although this is filtered out in the final product, considering that the camera's resolution is good enough, we might as well use the "36h11" family to minimize error.

 ### How Does It Work?
-1. Calibrate the camera by getting its focal width, focal height, camera center x, and camera center y, which is done by determining its warping with a known image (like a commonly used chessboard pattern).
-2. Identify the location of each AprilTag and average together the position of each tag.
-3. Use the average of each tag to determine which rod they're most likely attached to and stack them in the order of y coordinates.

-(TODO) ADD A VISUAL OF THE TOWER

-### Performance
-(TODO)
+1. Use the fx, fy, cx, cy and distance coefficients of the Intel RealSense camera to unwarp the picture taken.
+2. Track the AprilTags and find their location in 3d space.
+3. Average the coordinates of all of the tags with the same ID into one from 1-n.
+4. Separate them into three arrays representing the 3 rods and place the id based on it's x value in relation to the x values of the two dividers.
+5. Sort those arrays based on the y value of their average position

 ### How to Improve
-* Instead of hardcoding a specific distance that separates one rod from another, place another tag with a unique ID in between the rods to prevent having to change the value (should be easy to implement)
-* Experiment with a lower resolution AprilTag to allow for additional distance from the camera or to make the tags smaller (change only if necessary)
-* Integrate code so that a new camera and detector object doesn't have to be initialized on each call (very easy fix that will significantly reduce the time)
+*